 Traditionally considered the living room, the college union enhances the student experience and cultivates an enduring connection to the institution.

-The Memorial Union Student Advisory Board is a body of committed students and faculty staff from OSU that meets regularly and gives advice and recommendations to the governing board or management.
-These positions serve as advocates for the Memorial Union, its budget, programs and services.
+The Memorial Student Advisory Board is a body of committed students, faculty and staff from OSU that meets regularly during the Fall, Winter and Springs Terms.
+This body provides advice and recommendations to the Memorial Union Director.
+The members serve as advocates for the Memorial Union organization, it's budget, programs and services.

 The primary role of the MU Advisory Board Chair is to serve the student body by ensuring student focus in the programs, policies and operation of the Memorial Union organization.

 ASOSU • RHA • DCE • IFC • PHC • UGC • CGC • NPHC •

 Orange Media Network • Graduate Student • Member-at-Large •

 MU • SEE •